Stability-AI/ModelSpec/README.md

-# Stability.AI Model Metadata Standard Specification
+# Stability AI Model Metadata Standard Specification

-The Stability.AI Model Metadata Standard, or "SAI Model Spec", is a standard specification for the format and data of metadata keys in the header of `.safetensors` AI model files.
+The Stability AI Model Metadata Standard, or "SAI Model Spec", is a standard specification for the format and data of metadata keys in the header of `.safetensors` AI model files.
 It seeks to make the content of an AI model file quickly and easily identifiable, such that downstream users (inference engines and UIs) can understand the content of a file without the need for any tricky processing or analysis.
 The data within should identify clearly (A) the type and function of a model, clearly enough that an inference engine can determine how to load it correctly, and (B) user-relevant information that a UI with model-selection capability should display to the end-user.